 Our directors are appointed by the shareholders at the General Meeting.
 The board of directors is required to make one or more proposals for each seat on our board of directors to be filled.
 A resolution to nominate a director by our board of directors (with support from the remuneration and nomination committee) may be adopted by a simple majority of the votes cast.
-A nomination for appointment of an executive director must state the candidate's age and the positions he or she holds, or has held, insofar as these are relevant for the performance of the duties of an executive director.
-The nomination must state the reasons for the nomination of the relevant person.
-A nomination for appointment of a non-executive director must state the candidate's age, his or her profession, the number of shares he or she holds and the employment positions he or she holds, or has held, insofar as these are relevant for the performance of the duties of a non-executive director.
-Furthermore, the names of the legal entities of which he or she is already a supervisory board member or a non-executive member of the board shall be indicated; if those include legal entities which belong to the same group, a reference to that group will be sufficient.
+A nomination for appointment of an executive director must state the candidate's age and the positions he or she holds, or has held, insofar as these are relevant for the performance of the duties of an executive director must state the candidate's age, his or her profession, the number of shares he or she holds and the employment positions he or she holds, or has held, insofar as these are relevant for the performance, the names of the legal entities of which he or she is already a supervisory board member or a non-executive member of the board shall be indicated; if those include legal entities which belong to the same group, a reference to that group will be sufficient.
 The nomination must state the reasons for the nomination of the relevant person.

 Our directors are appointed as either an executive director or as a non-executive director by the shareholders at the General Meeting.
 Our board of directors designates one executive director as chief executive officer.
 In addition, the board of directors may grant other titles to executive directors.
 Our board of directors designates a non-executive director as chairperson of the board of directors and a non-executive director as vice chairperson of the board of directors.
 The legal relationship between a member of the board of directors and the company will not be considered as an employment agreement.
 Employment agreements between an executive director and a group company (other than us) are permitted.
-In the absence of an employment agreement, members of a board of directors generally do not enjoy the same protection as employees under Dutch labor law
+In the absence of an employment agreement, members of a board of directors generally do not enjoy the same protection as employees under Dutch labor law.